neuvector/docs/user/pages/02.deploying/04.rancher/docs.md

     category: docs
 ---

-### Deploy and Manage NeuVector through Rancher
+### Deploy and Manage NeuVector through Rancher Apps & Marketplace
-NeuVector is able to be deployed easily through Rancher charts and managed through Rancher Manager.
+NeuVector is able to be deployed easily through Rancher Apps and Marketplace and managed through Rancher Manager.
 The default (Helm-based) NeuVector deployment will deploy NeuVector containers into the cattle-neuvector-system namespace in the NeuVector project.

-Note: Only NeuVector deployments through Rancher charts can be managed directly (single sign on to NeuVector console) through Rancher.
+Note: Only NeuVector deployments through Apps & Marketplace of Rancher version 2.6.5+ can be managed directly (single sign on to NeuVector console) through Rancher.
 If adding clusters to Rancher with NeuVector already deployed, or where NeuVector has been deployed directly onto the cluster, these clusters will not be enabled for SSO integration.

 ####Deploy NeuVector